deejaygraham/deejaygraham.github.io/_posts/2019-05-17-microbit-racing.md

 ```

+The random.randint function returns a random value between the two values given (0 and 1 in this case) each time
+it is called in the for loop and we use that value to see if we have been given a 1 value.
+If so, we can move the
+flea forward a little bit.
+Each flea has about the same opportunity to move, a 50% chance because there are only
+two values possible from randint in this code.

 We increase the number of opportunities to move from 4 to 10 because we have the random chance where
 we may not move in 4 turns.
 There’s a problem with this code which you might have spotted.

-Moving the flea
-off the end of the display will cause and out of range error when we call set_pixel.
+There's a problem with this code, though.
+Can you find it?

+### Going too far

+In between moving the flea and actually drawing on the screen, we can make sure we don't go beyond the
+fourth column by using the min function.

 ```python